London Online-Only Auction - Conditions of Sale and Authorship Warranty

 (c) Subject to the exclusions set out in subparagraph (a) above, the buyer may bring a claim for breach of the Authorship Warranty provided that:

-(i) he or she has notified Phillips in writing within three months of receiving any information which causes the buyer to question the authorship of the lot, specifying the Online-Only sale in which the property was included, the lot number in the Online-Only sale and the reasons why the authorship of the lot is being questioned; and
+(i) he or she has notified Phillips in writing within three months of receiving any information which causes the buyer to question the authorship of the lot, specifying the Online-Only Auction in which the property was included, the lot number in the Online-Only Auction and the reasons why the authorship of the lot is being questioned; and

-(ii) the buyer returns the lot to the Phillips company operating the Online-Only sale in the same condition as at the time the Online-Only sale closed and is able to transfer good and marketable title in the lot free from any third-party claim arising after the date the Online-Only sale closed.
+(ii) the buyer returns the lot to the Phillips company operating the Online-Only Auction in the same condition as at the time the Online-Only Auction closed and is able to transfer good and marketable title in the lot free from any third-party claim arising after the date the Online-Only Auction closed.

 Phillips has discretion to waive any of the above requirements set out in this subparagraph (c) or subparagraph (b) above.